6 HIV-associated infections

 The antiretroviral treatment must be continued and TB treatment started.
 There is no need to delay starting the TB treatment.

 6-55 How do drugs used to treat tuberculosis and HIV interact with each other?

 In patients who are already on antiretroviral treatment when tuberculosis is diagnosed, some of the drugs being used in antiretroviral treatment may have to be changed:

 - Rifampicin is very important in the treatment of tuberculosis but it affects the serum drug levels of many of the drugs used in antiretroviral treatment.
 As a result, the choice of antiretroviral drugs and their doses may need to be changed.

-- If the first-line combination is to be used, nevirapine is often replaced with efavirenz as rifampicin may lower the blood level of nevirapine.
+- If first-line combination ART used, efavirenz is preferred to nevirapine, as rifampicin may lower the blood level of nevirapine.
 There is also an increased risk of liver toxicity if nevirapine and TB medication are used together.

-- If the second-line antiretroviral combination is to be used, the dose of lopinavir/ritonavir should be doubled (from 2 Aluvia tablets twice daily. to 4 Aluvia tablets twice daily.), as TB treatment lowers the blood level of lopinavir.
+- If second-line antiretroviral combination is used, the dose of lopinavir/ritonavir should be doubled (from 2 Aluvia tablets twice daily to 4 Aluvia tablets twice daily), as TB treatment lowers the blood level of lopinavir.

-As there are complex interactions between the drugs used to treat TB and the drugs used for antiretroviral treatment, the management of these patients may need to be reviewed by a doctor experienced in managing patients with TB and HIV co-infection.
+As there are complex interactions between the drugs used to treat TB and the drugs used for antiretroviral treatment, the management of these patients, especially those on Aluvia, may need to be reviewed by a doctor experienced in managing patients with TB and HIV co-infection.